 Enter your ZIP code below and click Compare to see the cheapest rates in your area.

 The average insurance costs for a Toyota Avalon is $170 a month — or $2,040 a year.
 Your actual cost could be more or less depending on your driving record, the number of miles you drive in a year and other factors.
-To determine our estimated cost, we aggregated quotes from insurance companies using this profile:

 Looking to save on car insurance?
 Answer these three questions to find a provider that best fits your needs and budget.

 Question 1 of 2

 Based on your answers, check out: